TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheBackend/PlugRte.rst

 ========================

-TYPO3 supports any Rich Text Editor for which someone might write a connector to the RTE API.
+`TYPO3`:pn: supports any Rich Text Editor for which someone might write a connector to the RTE API.
 This means that you can freely choose whatever RTE you want to use among those available from the Extension Repository on typo3.org.

-TYPO3 comes with a built-in RTE called "ckeditor", but other RTEs are available in the TYPO3 Extension Repository and you can implement your own RTE if you like.
+`TYPO3`:pn: comes with a built-in RTE called "ckeditor", but other RTEs are available in the `TYPO3 Extension Repository`:pn: and you can implement your own RTE if you like.